sstucki/pa-ode-gen/README.md

         $ git clone https://github.com/sstucki/pa-ode-gen.git

- 4. Run `./ode-gen -h` to get basic instructions on how to run the tool.
+ 4. Run `./ode-gen -h` to build the ODE generator and get basic instructions on how to run it.

 How to run it